-John Gibson is the State Coordinator for Earth Charter Indiana’s bicentennial initiative, Sustainable Indiana 2016.
+John Gibson currently serves as the project coordinator for the ECI Program, Resilient Indiana.
+He was the formerly the State Coordinator for Earth Charter Indiana’s bicentennial initiative, Sustainable Indiana 2016.
 Prior to this position John directed the activities of the Institute of Cultural Affairs in Indiana, Kentucky and Ohio.
 He and Mrs. Gibson (Anita, who died mid-December of 2011) traveled extensively abroad and spent over a year coordinating a social and economic development project in Sungai Lui, Malaysia.
 John has a Bachelor of Science degree in Sociology from South Dakota State University and a Master of Divinity degree from Garrett Evangelical Theology Seminary in Evanston, Illinois.
 He and Anita have three children and two grandchildren.

 Mr. Gibson is a co-founder of the Earth Charter movement in Indiana and has had a leadership role in its activities since the organization began in 2001.
 In 2010 he stepped down from the Executive Director position to focus his efforts on ECI’s bicentennial initiative.
 In this position he has recruited and coordinates a state-wide staff of 15 volunteer green-legacy leaders who discover, catalog and showcase Hoosier-based climate solutions as a bicentennial legacy.